 As described earlier, each indigenous people has multiple problems.
 The cycle of problems that have been established for decades is difficult to be eliminated.
 However, this research is optimistic about the results of empowering indigenous Papuan women in Yoboy Village.
 Although there are many inhibiting factors for empowerment, the changes in creativity and self-reliance can generate perspectives and tangible changes in outcomes for indigenous Papuan women.
-It aligns with Shomedran's research that the increasing creativity and economic independence that began to be built to changes in the perspective and daily activities of the community slowly led to success in empowerment activities (Shomedran, 2016).
+It aligns with Shomedran's research that the increasing creativity and economic independence that began to be built to changes in the perspective and daily activities of the community slowly led to success in empty rement activities (Shomedran, 2016).

-On the other hand, the active participation of the indigenous people of Colombia and the Democratic Republic of Congo has also contributed to significant changes in the success of women's empowerment (F. and A. O. of T. U. Nations & Programme, 2022).
+Democratic Republic of Congo has also contributed to significant characteristics and the success of women's empowerment (F. and A. O. of T. U. Nations & Programme, 2022).
 The United Nations Reducing Emissions from Deforestation and Forest Degradation, or UN-REDD, provides funding to encourage various empowerment programs there.
 The case of Indigenous Papuan women's empowerment clearly shows that there is still an opportunity for success.
 Partnerships need to be strengthened, one of which is by cooperating with non-governmental organizations, as was done in Colombia.
 Therefore, to achieve success, the empowerment of indigenous Papuan women in Yoboy Village must be continuously implemented with the addition of various developments.